 I've never heard of someone quitting their own company because it felt too much like work.
 A bad business model, profitability issues, a fall out with fellow partners, 10+ years of the same thing…. fine.
 But too much work?
 Ridiculous.
 Good things don't magically appear.
 There's no such thing as a quarter life crisis.
 We've got to put in our dues and work like no other just for the chance of making it!

 Although I do my best to empathize with folks 10+ years my junior, sometimes I just can't understand their thought process.
 I'm not sure if I'm stupid, or simply ancient in beliefs.
 Perhaps it's a little of both as each generation always seems to look at the next generation with peculiarity.
 If you are a Gen Yer I sure could use your perspective!

-If you’re constantly being told you’re special growing up it’s going to be hard admitting blowups to your friends and family.
-It’s hard to admit getting laid off in my generation as well, but I find we are more open with our setbacks.
+If you're constantly being told you're special growing up as a Gen Y Millennial, it's going to be hard admitting blowups to your friends and family.
+It's hard to admit getting laid off in my generation as well, but I find we are more open with our setbacks.
 We open up because we need help!

 2008-2010 were brutal times.
 People were getting fired left and right as firms cut costs.
 It was customary to pray to Paulson, Bernanke, Congress, and Obama our saviors.
 There is no shame in getting laid off or fired during this time period.
 Yet, for some reason, very few will ever admit getting retrenched.

 When you read someone's bio that says they “quit their job to pursue their passions” in the fall of 2009, understand this is whale poop.
 Nobody quits their job when the world is coming to an end unless they are already wealthy.
 Certainly not a 24 year old with barely any experience who starts a site to tell you how to follow your dreams!